Skip to main content Skip to search

 ""

-Physician Assistants (PAs) are medical professionals who diagnose disease, develop and implement treatment plans, perform surgical procedures, prescribe medications and often serve as a patient’s principal health care provider.
+Physician Assistants (PA) are medical professionals who diagnose disease, develop and implement treatment plans, perform surgical procedures, prescribe medications and often serve as a patient’s principal health care provider.
 PAs complete thousands of hours of medical training to become versatile and collaborative clinicians.
 They practice nationwide, improving patient access to high-quality health care in medical and surgical settings.

 Program Highlights